 - Put out a teal-painted pumpkin on your doorstep.
 This signifies that you have food allergy-safe offerings.
 Visit the Food Allergy Research and Education website for more information about this effort.

 - Offer primarily non-food items.
 Even foods that don’t contain the most common allergens (peanuts, tree nuts, wheat, soy and milk) could have been packaged in a factory with those allergens present.
-Dr. Pauls suggests stickers, bracelets, rubber balls, notepads and other toys and trinkets that don’t pose a choking risk.
+Dr. Pauls suggests stickers, bracelets, notepads and other toys and trinkets that don’t pose a choking risk.

 There's nothing too tricky about an allergy-friendly Halloween.
 Keep these tips in mind to ensure a safe and sweet night for all your little trick-or-treaters.

 For the news media: To talk with Dr. Pauls about food allergies for an upcoming, contact Erica Carlson, senior public relations specialist, at firstname.lastname@example.org.